Table Of Contents

 • Java 8 (Java8.la2) and Java 11 with Amazon Linux 2 OS.

 • Custom Runtime (provided al2 and provided) with Amazon Linux 2 and Amazon Linux, respectively.
-So you can provide any Docker Container Image as a custom runtime.
+So you can give any Docker Container Image as a custom runtime.

 Also, AWS provides a Runtime API you can use to write your code in additional languages.
-AWS maintains the runtimes, providing Amazon Linux and Linux 2 environments to run them in.
+AWS maintains the runtimes and provides Amazon Linux and Linux 2 environments to run them in.

 AWS Lambda Vs. EC2: How They Compare

-If you are considering Lambda versus Amazon EC2, here’s a quick comparison.
+Here’s a quick comparison if you are considering Lambda versus Amazon EC2.

 Lambda is a fully managed serverless computing service where you only need to upload and run your code to start.

 EC2 contrasts that by using cloud-based virtual machines (VMs) architecture.
-So EC2 will let you control or customize instances, provision capacity, operating system, network tools, and tweak the underlying infrastructure to improve aspects such as security.
+So EC2 will let you control or customize instances, provision capacity, operating system, and network tools, and tweak the underlying infrastructure to improve security.

 But that is if you have experience handling those responsibilities.

 With EC2, you can migrate existing applications to the cloud more rapidly because you do not have to change their architecture too much.
-You can instead change the EC2 infrastructure to support the app.
+Instead, you can change the EC2 infrastructure to support the app.

-But if you do not have the experience, budget, and time to swim in a pool of technical responsibilities, Lambda provides a managed, readily available, highly scalable, and assuringly secure serverless computing platform.
+But suppose you do not have the experience, budget, and time to swim in a pool of technical responsibilities.
+In that case, Lambda provides a managed, readily available, highly scalable, and secure serverless computing platform.

 You won’t have access to its infrastructure because AWS handles everything on your behalf.

 Lambda also only runs in response to a trigger known as an event.
-It does not run 24/7, unlike other Platform-as-a-Service (PaaS) offerings.
+Unlike other Platform-as-a-Service (PaaS) offerings, it does not run 24/7.
 That makes it more cost-effective because AWS charges you for only the resources you use.

 AWS Lambda Use Cases: When Should You Use AWS Lambda?